CrypticSignal/NotReddit-backend/README.md

 npm run seed
 ```

-This will seed the development data with the data in `/db/data/development-data`.
+This will seed the development database with the data in `/db/data/development-data`.

 **Running the development server:**